 DavidsonMorris specialise in all aspects of UK immigration, with particular experience and expertise in helping media and entertainment professionals with Home Office applications.

-If you are musician, entertainer, artist or any other creative professional and need to secure a visa to perform in the UK or have had an application refused by the Home Office, speak to our experts today to discuss your options.
+If you are a musician, entertainer, artist or any other creative professional and need to secure a visa to perform in the UK or have had an application refused by the Home Office, speak to our experts today to discuss your options.